Why learn Italian in the car?

 Initially, it might feel awkward to speak to yourself in public (for example, while commuting), but there’s nothing awkward in studying.

 On the contrary, I’d rather be impressed if I noticed someone doing that, regardless of your level.

-You’re taking an Italian audio course.
+You’re taking an Italian audio course to learn Italian in the car.
 It’s like a podcast, but you need to speak.

 Anyway, you don’t need to shout out your sentences in public.
 Speaking softly is enough, even without opening your mouth.
 But do pronounce everything you hear!
 Listening alone is pointless.